 - A.5.1 All aircraft main wheel covers (spats) should be removed prior to the landing competition.
 All landings are to be video recorded to assist the jury only.
-Any modification temporary or permanent, to the wheels, undercarriage, oleos or shock absorbers which is not approved by the manufacturer and the certification authority is not permitted and may result in disgualification. - A.5.2 In the event of a failure to start, the competitor must not leave the aircraft and he must not communicate with his team.
+Any modification temporary or permanent, to the wheels, undercarriage, oleos or shock absorbers which is not approved by the manufacturer and the certification authority is not permitted and may result in disqualification. - A.5.2 In the event of a failure to start, the competitor must not leave the aircraft and he must not communicate with his team.
 He will make a radio call to competition management to explain the situation and then follow given instructions. - A.5.3 In the event of a reduction in flying time, the competition director will discuss alternative tasks with the jury, international chief judge and the team managers before issuing directives on how the championship will be concluded.
 A championship must include at least two flown navigation tests and two landings.
 When two navigation tests are flown and only two landings are taken into account, the landing penalties will be multiplied by two.
-When only one navigation test can be flown, or when less than two landings are taken into account, there will be a Competition Winner but not a Champion. - A.5.4 Smoking is prohibited at all briefings and in the flight planning room. - A.5.5 No competitor is permitted to take any alcohol less than 10 hours prior to the start of daily competition. - A.5.6 The competition language will be English. - A.5.7 The competition director may install electronic equipment like video or live-tracking in selected aircrafts.
+When only one navigation test can be flown, or when less than two landings are taken into account, there will be a Competition Winner but not a Champion. - A.5.4 Smoking is prohibited at all briefings and in the flight planning room. - A.5.5 The competition language will be English. - A.5.6 The competition director may install electronic equipment like video or live-tracking in selected aircrafts.
 The competitor is not allowed to deny this equipment, but the equipment shall not disturb the competitor in any way.